rluque8/todo-list/README.md

 IMPORTANT!
 This project requires [Node.js](https://nodejs.org/) to run.

+In order to run the tests, execute the following command:
+`npm test`

+In order to run the project, execute the following command:
+`npm start`

 ## To improve

 One of the improvements to do over the project would be handling better the JWT refresh token logic which right now is not ideal.
+The other aspect to improve in this project would be the tests, by making more of them and with more coverage.

 ## License